bukola-olasehinde/SQL-queries/README.md

 </p>

 ----------------------------------------------------------------------------------------------------------------------------
-<b>Step 3 (Retrieving login attempts outside of Mexico):</b>
+<b>Step 3: <br>Extracting login attempts outside of Mexico</b>
 <h4>Sub-Scenario</h4>
-<p>There have been suspicious activity with login attempts, but the team has determined that this activity didn't originate in Mexico.
-Now, we need to investigate login attempts that occurred outside of Mexico (i.e. checking country values of both MEX and MEXICO).<br>
+<p>Suspicious login activity has been detected, but the team has determined that it did not originate from Mexico.
+We now need to examine login attempts from locations outside Mexico (i.e., excluding country values of both MEX and MEXICO).
-I will use the following SQL filters to create a query that identifies all login attempts that occurred outside of Mexico:
+I will apply the following SQL filters to create a query that identifies all login attempts occurring outside of Mexico:
 <ul>
   <li>WHERE</li>
   <li>NOT</li>